cenkoloji/ptraverser/README.md

 MDS python interface has been improved in recent years, so with the mdsplus-stable, the speed is significantly better.

+## Capabilities and Limitations

+* The ptraverser shows the "RECORD", and not the "DATA" of nodes.
+It basically shows what you'd see in traverser/jTraverser or what is returned by `getnci("PATH","RECORD")`.
+* The tree nodes has many extra attributes, ptraverser only shows some of them.
+* If a tree contains raw data, it may use a lot of memory, and output may be too large.
+For instance, don't use it to show data in a raw tree.
+If you want to see only the structure of such a tree, you can use `--wdata 0` (which will make it not even read the data for the nodes)
+* It can show tags for each node, and something called "Alternative path".
+This is useful if there is multiple ways to access a node, due to tags set at different levels.
+* If you want to traverse a tree progressively, use `--maxdepth,-m` option (`-m 1`), then at next run, you can traverse only in the node you want to see using `--startnode,-S` option (See examples)

 ## Examples

 Common examples